 CPA and use of VHF have also been a case for concern.
-If COLREGs are understood better and interpreted correctly the probable effect will be the more confident navigational duties that officers can perform.
-It reduces the use and dependency on VHF.
+If COLREGs are understood better and interpreted correctly a probable effect will be navigational officers that can more confidently perform their duties therefore reducing the use and dependency on VHF.

-The MET programmes are the parts of the broken segment if the COLREGs today are not as effective as it should be.
-The MET institutions should revise their programme and make sure that the seafarers know the COLREGs as required.
-There is no room for being correct 80% or getting a mark of say 75% and pass the subject.
-The cadets and more experience seafarers should be correct 100% and no less.
+Current MET programmes are the part of the problem if the COLREGs are not as effective as they should be.
+MET institutions should revise their programmes and make sure that the seafarers know the COLREGs as required.
+There is no room for being correct 80% or getting a mark 75% to pass the subjec1t when lives are at stake, cadets and more experiences seafarers should be correct 100% of the time and no less.

-A set of standards for officers and higher ranks across Europe may be helpful to justify the understanding of seafarers so that COLREGs can operate in an environment of mutual comprehension, understanding and coordination.
-The Project ACTs online course with over 290 scenarios many of which were developed in ship simulators and videoed would help all seafarers to interpret COLREGs and apply them correctly when there is possibility of a collision.
+A set of standards for officers and higher ranks across Europe may be helpful to assess and improve the understanding of seafarers so that COLREGs can be applied in an environment of mutual comprehension, understanding and coordination.
+The ACTs online COLREGs course with over 290 scenarios is one new tool that to help seafarers learn how to interpret the COLREGs and apply them correctly when there is possibility of a collision.